 As a result of this consultation, Council resolved to retain Lyttelton Port Company, Orion and Christchurch International Airport Limited within its strategic assets.
-This year, largely because of the smoothing of the capital programme we are recommending that the \$750 million be reduced to \$600 million and that the timing of the remaining \$400 million be deferred to \$200 million in each of 2017/18 and 2018/19.
+This year, largely because of the smoothing of the capital programme the \$750 million has been reduced to \$600 million. \$110 million has been retimed from 2015/16 to 2016/17and the remaining \$400 million has been deferred to \$200 million in each of 2017/18 and 2018/19.

 CCHL are currently undertaking further analysis including capital restructuring options where available.
-This analysis will be presented to Council prior to the financial year end and form the basis of the Council's future capital release programme.
+This analysis will be presented to Council with a view to form the basis of the Council's future capital release programme.
 As stated in the 2015-25 LTP no decision will be made to sell down strategic assets without consultation.